1) Can Ayurveda be integrated with other systems of medicine?

 The Vata Dosha is represented by the location of the index finger.
 The index finger feels the pulse strongly when Vata becomes dominant in an individual’s Prakriti or constitution.
 It is uneven and narrow, with a snake-like motion to it; thus, it is known as the snake pulse, which signals increased Vata in the body.
 Vata Dosha treatments mainly aim at Snehana (external and internal) and Vata pacifying diets.

-The pulse of the Pitta in body is indicated by the location of the middle finger.
+The pulse of the Pitta in the body is indicated by the location of the middle finger.
 The pulse under the middle finger becomes stronger when pitta dominates the constitution.
 It feels lively and enthusiastic, and the pulse resembles that of a frog, hence the name “frog pulse.”
 This pulse indicates that the pitta is exacerbated.

 The throbbing of the pulse under the ring finger is particularly noticeable when Kapha dominates.
 The pulse is powerful, and the movement is similar to that of a swan across a pond.
 So, it’s also called the “swan pulse”.

 Other observation techniques used in Ayurveda to detect ailments include checking the sensory organs such as the tongue, eyes, facial skin, appearance of lips, nails, and so on.
-In more severe situations, tests of the urine, faeces, spit, sweat, heart, liver, kidney, and other bodily fluids may be performed.
+In more severe situations, tests of the urine, feces, spit, sweat, heart, liver, kidney, and other bodily fluids may be performed.

 3) What is Shirodhara?